Dave Formula: Magazine

-Formula was a member of Magazine, joining in 1978 after the departure of Bob Dickinson and the release of their debut single "Shot By Both Sides", until the band's breakup in 1981.
+Formula was a member of Magazine, joining in 1978 following the departure of Bob Dickinson and the release of their debut single "Shot By Both Sides" and remaining until the band's breakup in 1981.
 His multi-layered keyboard sounds, made with equipment including the Yamaha CP70 electric grand piano, Yamaha YC45D Organ, an ARP Odyssey, a Yamaha SS30 string synth, and on later albums a Prophet 5, were a defining part of the band.

 Magazine reformed in February 2009 with Formula returning to play keyboards.

 Visage

 Formula joined New Romantic ensemble Visage with Magazine's John McGeoch and Barry Adamson in 1978; he played on their first two albums, Visage and The Anvil.
 He left the group in 1983 after having some differences with drummer Rusty Egan regarding the musical style of their third album.

 Ludus

 Formula was a performing and songwriting member of Ludus in 1982 and remained for at least five years.